GTR-Events/roadmap/README.md

 * A release phase that describes the current phase of the roadmap item.
 See below for a guide to release phases.

-* A feature that indicates the feature or product to which the item belongs.
-For a list of current features, see below.
+* The product to which the item belongs.
+For a list of current products, see below.

+* The area of focus that the roadmap item is associated with.
+A list of current areas of focus can be found below.

 As issues become generally available to the public, they will be closed.
 A list of all current and closed issues can be found on the issues tab.